rjayroach/rails-templates/README.md

 - fix up slack role so it is immediately configured
 - test applying the template to an existing project to add, e.g. grpc.
 - Implement https://github.com/brigade/overcommit
-- make Guardfile composable so if, e.g. rspec is selected, then the gem is added and the stanza added to Guardfile right now it is a monolithic copy_file operation